umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-To-Add-A-New-Font-Style/index.md

 ![this lets you select style](images/The-select-style.png)

-Then a window will slide in from the right, and from here, you select embed.
-If you do not see the slide in the window, you can press the button in the top right looking like this.
+A window will slide in from the right, and from here, select embed.
+If you do not see the slide in the window, you can press the button in the top right looking like this:

 :::Center
 ![button to show slide window](images/If-missing-embed-menu.png)